frederic-perez/AmE-dictionary/data/idioms.md

 __for certain__ Definitely.
 __for crying out loud__ :four: A expression of frustration or surprise.
 __for days on end__ :eight: (for hours on end; for weeks on end; for years on end) For a long time, specifically many days.
-__for good reason__
+__for good reason__ :two::hammer:
-__for good__ :four::hammer: _Leadville’s only hospital is preparing to close for good in March._ _The magazine was gone for good._ _She left him for good this time._
+__for good__ :five::hammer: __1__ Permanently; indefinitely; forever. _Leadville’s only hospital is preparing to close for good in March._ _The magazine was gone for good._ _She left him for good this time._
 __for hours on end__ For a long time, specifically many hours. _When do you think the doctor will call with my test results?
 I’ve been waiting for hours on end._
 __for its own sake__
 __for keeps__ :three: __1__ For a very long period of time, possibly forever. _I’m sorry, but you’re stuck with me.
 As my husband, you have me for keeps._ __2__ For one to maintain or take ownership of. _I would have returned the mug to you sooner, but I thought you gave it to me for keeps._ __3__ With determination to do or complete something. _This is it, girls, the last game of the season.
 So go out there and play for keeps._
-__for kicks__
+__for kicks__ :two: Only for the sake of fun, excitement, or distraction.
+__for lack of a better word__
 __for no good reason__ With no acceptable explanation. _She left for no good reason._
-__for one__ :three: As one example or reason (out of several potential ones).
+__for one__ :four: As one example or reason (out of several potential ones).
 Often used after a name or personal pronoun to count someone or oneself as an example of something. _Why don’t I like musicals?
 Well, for one, I just can’t take a story seriously when it’s set to music._ _Rhode Island, for one, is well on the way to meeting the goals._
 __for peanuts__ For a very paltry or minuscule amount of money; for nearly no money or the absolute minimum amount. _I managed to get tickets!
 Suzy’s brother has a connection in the stadium, so we got them for peanuts!_
 __for Pete’s sake__
-__for real__ :two: _North American informal_ Used to assert that something is genuine or is actually the case.
+__for real__ :three: _North American informal_ Used to assert that something is genuine or is actually the case.
+__for show__ Done merely for the sake of appearance; not genuine or sincere.
 __for someone (or something’s) sake__ _For comparison’s sake, it hit 90 twice here all of last July._
 __for starters__
 __for that matter__ :three: Besides; in addition. _If you’re hungry, take one of my doughnuts.
 For that matter, take two._
 __for the ages__ :four: That will stand the test of time; that will be remembered or regarded for years to come. _A comeback for the ages._ _A year for the ages._ _He put together a run for the ages._
 __for the better__ _My luck did not change for the better upon arrival at the bank._
-__for the birds__
+__for the birds__ :three::hammer:
+__for the greater good__
 __for the life of me__
 __for the long haul__
 __for the most part__ :four::hammer:
 __for the ride__ For pleasure or interest, rather than any serious purpose. _Women are now the primary force behind an explosion in new cocktail concoctions, and men are simply going along for the ride, say bartenders and liquor marketing executives._
 __for the sake of (someone or something)__ :four::hammer: _For the sake of clarity._
+__for the show__ Something done purely for the sake of appearance or to make a good impression, without any real substance or significance.
+It is often used to describe actions or behaviors that are superficial, insincere, or done solely to impress others.
 __for the time being__
 __for the umpteenth time__ :two: An expression of frustration, usually when one has already done something many times before and is irritated to have to do it again.
 “Umpteenth” means an indefinitely or innumerably large amount, usually used for sarcastic or hyperbolic emphasis, as in this phrase. _For the umpteenth time, we are not stopping for ice cream!_
+__for want of a better word__ Lacking a more precise term. _If you want to maintain your good mood, then don’t talk to Kristina.
+She is, for want of a better word, a sourpuss._
 __for what it’s worth__ :four: For whatever value or merit it seems to have (to you).
 This expression, which normally precedes the expression of one’s opinion on a controversial topic, implies that the listener may not think much of it, but there it is, anyway. _I’m sorry to hear you lost your job.
 For what it’s worth, I think you made the right choice confronting your boss._
 __for years/weeks/days to come__ :dart: Used to emphasize that something will continue for a long time into the future. _This is a moment that will be remembered and celebrated for years to come._ _It was a highlight that would be looped on SportsCenter for days to come._
+__foregone conclusion__
 __forever and a day__ :two: __1__ Eternally; always; ceaselessly. __2__ An exceptionally long period of time.
 __fork over the dough__ :two: To pay, generally unwillingly, a certain amount of money. _If you want the most cutting edge technology, you’d better be prepared to fork over the dough for it._
+__fork over__
 __forty winks__ :three: A short sleep during the day.
 A short nap.
 __fotostat__ “Fotostat” is a term that James Ellroy uses in his novels to refer to a type of photocopying machine that was popular in the mid-20th century.
 It’s short for “photo-stat,” which is a combination of the words “photo” and “stat,” short for “statistical.”
 __foul play__
 __fountain of youth__ Anything reputed or promising to restore one’s youth, vitality, or health, or at least the appearance thereof. _At the age of 60, your grandmother looks fantastic!
 She must have discovered the fountain of youth._
 __four-letter word__
-__fourth wall__ :two: The imaginary barrier separating performers in a TV show, film, or play from the audience. _I hate those shows that break the fourth wall—I don’t want to feel like the characters are having a conversation with me!_
+__fourth wall__ :three: The imaginary barrier separating performers in a TV show, film, or play from the audience. _I hate those shows that break the fourth wall—I don’t want to feel like the characters are having a conversation with me!_
 __fox__ _n_ __1__ A sly, crafty person. __2__ _slang_ Someone who is very sexually attractive.
 __fox’s sleep__ A state of apparent sleep (or feigned indifference) in which someone is actually aware of everything going on around them.
 Alludes to the idea that foxes sleep with one eye open and thus are always at the ready. _I think Amy is just in a fox’s sleep, so be careful what you say right now._
 __fraught with anxiety__